-Learning is universal, and the majority of educational apps can be used all over the world.
+Learning is universal, and it’s not unusual for educational apps to be used all over the world.
 That’s why it’s worth investing in quality localization when developing an educational app.

 Visuals and sound

 Quality sound is a must for language learning apps.
 For these apps, audio should be recorded by native speakers, preferably with a variety of local accents (check out Memrise as an example).
 For other types of learning apps, it depends on the educational content; but most subjects benefit from audio, even if it’s just quiet background music.